-It’s been just a few weeks since Japan lost in a bidding war against China to build the first bullet train in Indonesia.
-So the Japanese government is now adamant in taking precautions to ensure that history will not be repeated.
+It’s been just a few weeks since Japan lost a bidding war against China to build Indonesia’s first bullet train.
+So the Japanese government is taking precautions to ensure history won’t be repeated.
 As of today, Japan is the first and only country to offer financing for high speed rail in India.

 However, the story of India high speed rail and Japan’s support started long ago.
-Financial support is just the latest development in this prolonged relationship.
-Japan has been involved in nearly every step of the journey, from the inception of the concept to the current planning of the construction.
+Financial support is just the latest development in this long relationship.
+Japan has been involved in every step of the journey, from the initial concept to current planning of the construction.

 India, with the fourth largest rail network in the world, will build its first bullet train between Mumbai and Ahmedabad.
 For over a year, the government has tried to cut down the current travel time of eight hours.

-The Japan International Cooperation Agency (JICA) has worked with Indian authorities by conducting a feasibility study, leveraging their deep expertise in infrastructure development.
+Japan International Cooperation Agency (JICA) worked with Indian authorities by conducting a feasibility study, leveraging their deep expertise in infrastructure development.

 The feasibly study concluded that India high speed rail was technically and financially viable in areas which include traffic, tariffs, technology, and number of stations.

-The study proposed a revenue model that would effectively result in the world’s least expensive high-speed service with the fare probably priced at just 1.5 times the normal train on the same route to generate the highest amount of returns.
-The ideal amount of stations is estimated to be around 10 with a construction period of over 8 years.
+Studies proposed a model which would result in the world’s least expensive high-speed service, with a fare priced at just 1.5 times a normal train on the same route.
+The ideal number of stations is around 10 with a construction period of over 8 years.

 Japan Offers Deal to Win India High Speed Rail Bid

 Japan’s offer of financial support did not come as a surprise to Indian authorities.
 They’ve collaborated for some time now.
-The terms and rates at which the loan was offered did come as a surprise, however.
+However, the terms and rates which the loan was offered did come as a surprise.

-According to reports from officials closely involved in this deal, Japan stands to give 80% of the 15 billion USD project cost at an effective interest rate of less than one percent, conditional that the Indian authorities source at least 30% of the equipment from Japanese manufacturers.
+According to reports, Japan stands to give 80% of the US$15 billion project cost at an effective interest rate of less than one percent.
+This is conditional on at least 30% of the equipment being sourced from Japanese manufacturers.

 Japanese authorities said the offer has already been made and their Indian counterparts are considering the deal.
 A decision is expected in the next few weeks.